 Gilda Radner

-After leaving Saturday Night Live, she appeared in various films, including three with her future husband Gene Wilder, with whom she first appeared in 1982's Hanky Panky.
-She also worked on stage, appearing in the play Lunch Hour with Sam Waterston in 1980.
-She also continued to work on network and premium cable television, making appearances on Lorne Michaels' The New Show and It's Garry Shandling's Show.
+After leaving Saturday Night Live, Radner appeared in various films, including three with her future husband Gene Wilder, with whom she first appeared in 1982's Hanky Panky.
+She also worked on stage, appearing in the Broadway play Lunch Hour with Sam Waterston in 1980.
+She also continued to work on network and cable television, making appearances on Lorne Michaels' The New Show and It's Garry Shandling's Show.

 Posthumously, Radner won a Grammy Award in 1990, was inducted into the Michigan Women's Hall of Fame in 1992, and received a star on the Hollywood Walk of Fame in 2003.
 Other comedians have cited Radner as an influence on their work.